syedtoheedgillani/Scientific_Calculator/README.md

 **Usage:**

 Integrating the Scientific Calculator plugin into your Moodle instance is a straightforward process.
-Consult the provided documentation for installation and configuration instructions.
+To obtain the code, feel free to reach out to me on [Upwork](https://www.upwork.com/freelancers/~0188ff047bab91ab3c).
 Once set up, the calculator becomes an accessible and integral part of the Moodle learning environment.